kishore-narendran/AliensOnEarth/README.md

 For reference, [see this!](https://github.com/kishore-narendran/AliensOnEarth/blob/master/generators/generate-pdf.js)

 For reference,
-alienDetails - is a JSON Array parameter that contains all the alien details that have been accepted by the console application
+alienDetails - is a JSON Array parameter that contains all the alien details that have been accepted by the console application, with keys as specified by the `alien-parameters.js` file.
 An example, is as shown below

 ```